 HOW DO I VOTE IN PERSON?

-Polling stations are open from 7am - 10pm.
+Polling stations are open from 7am - 10pm on the day of poll.

 - The staff at the polling station will give you a ballot paper listing the candidate(s) you can vote for.
 You may be given more than one ballot paper if there is more than one election taking place in your local area on the same day.